onera/paradigm/training/Python/01_Introduction/introduction.md

 <br/>

 The performance in the features in **ParaDiGM** comes from the use of parallel search trees.
 For search on points mainly octrees are used.
-The bounding box tree is used to store and to search on mesh elements.
+The bounding-box tree is used to store and to search on mesh elements.

 <br/><br/>

 ### Parallel I/O

-When we talked about the reason to be of **ParaDiGM** earlier, we talked about **pario** for parallel I/O as a wrapping to MPI-IO.
+When we talked about **ParaDiGM**'s history earlier, we mentioned **pario** as a wrapping to MPI-IO for parallel I/O.
 Naturally, this feature is retained in the code.
 The parallel mesh writer in **ParaDiGM** is available for the Ensight format.
-It is used to write the mesh interfaces during coupling in **CWIPI** as well as writing output meshes in **CEDRE**.
+It is used to write the interpolated fields during coupling in **CWIPI** as well as writing output meshes and solutions in **CEDRE**.

 ### Partitioning